 However, like everything else in this life, male tortoiseshell and calico cats are worth whatever someone is willing to pay for them.

 So if someone has their heart set on owning a calico male, you might hear stories of them paying over the odds to get one.

-So the answer to our original question “are all calico cats female” is almost.
+So the answer to our original question “are calico cats always female” is almost.
 But there are exceptions!